 - To familiarize participants with the correct manner of exercising

-- To continue pursuing the goal of cardiovascular health and lifestyle modification
+- To continue pursuing the goal of heart and vascular health and lifestyle modification

 - Develop skills needed for behavior change